amcocan/amcocan_lib/CompTIA Security+/CompTIA Security+ SY0-701.md

 ### Countermeasures:
 **Countermeasures** are controls that are implemented to address a *specific* threat.
 - Countermeasures are *generally reactive*.
-- Countermeasures may be mored effective, but *less efficient in a broad sense of application*.
+- Countermeasures may be more effective, but *less efficient in a broad sense of application*.
 ### Trustworthy:
 Controls should be verifiable (*trustworthy*).
 - **Functionality:** What a control does.